Saran-Akshintala/live-quizr/README.md

 # 🎯 Live Quizr

-A modern, interactive quiz platform built with Angular and NestJS, featuring real-time quizzes, multiple game modes, and comprehensive scoring systems.
+A modern, interactive quiz platform built with Angular 17, featuring real-time quizzes, quiz creation/editing, and comprehensive scoring systems.
+Currently implemented as a frontend-only application with mock data services.

 ## 📋 Table of Contents